英文片名: lost world: jurassic park

 third

-stego, by far the biggest of the three, walks out of
+stego, by far the biggest of the three, walks out ofthe foliage right

 behind